Wondering whether your old water softener will suffice, or whether it’s time to consider an upgrade?

 2) Your Soft Water Production Is Inconsistent

 Old water softeners begin to lose their ability to properly soften water, which means that you may have water that’s only partially soft in your home.
 In this case, you’ll start to notice the effects of hard water that your softener was previously preventing, including soap scum and mineral build-up.
+According to United States Geological Survey, “When using hard water, you may have a harder time working your soap into a lather and you may need to use more water to rinse the scum from your hands.”

 Or, the resin may have degraded and lost some of its capacity, meaning that it runs out of sodium ions before the water softener regenerates.
 As a result, you’ll have periods of hard water, followed by soft water, then hard water again, and so on.